 Sometimes first and fifth gears can become difficult to engage, though this is due to the alignment having shifted rather than the gearbox itself; a simple adjustment will often make a difference.
 More than 4mm play in the gear lever can be revived with new bushes, or even a short-shift kit, which reduces the throw and comes with new bushes as a matter of course.

-The MK2 Golf GTI still makes a more than attractive proposition today.
+The Golf GTI Mk2 is a more than attractive proposition.
 It will be more than capable of taking on daily driver duties and general domestic errands, but will still provide lashings of fun when the working day is done.
-Bag a good one, and you certainly won’t regret it.
-The trick is getting hold of one that hasn’t either rusted away completely, or been modified to within an inch of its life.
+Bag a good one, and you won’t regret it.
+The trick is getting hold of one that hasn’t been modified to within an inch of its life.
 If you can achieve this, then we’d urge you to go for it.
 The Volkswagen scene is one of the most all-embracing out there too, so whatever model you choose, be assured that there are like-minded people out there on the same wavelength as you.

-Although the world-beating Beetle was still a strong seller for Volkswagen in the early 1970s, the German giants knew that wouldn’t be the case forever.
-A fresh, completely new offering was required, and the Golf was just that.
-The Mk1 GTI was like nothing that had come before it – it benefitted from light weight and direct steering, combined with innovative suspension treatment (featuring MacPherson struts and offset coil springs) that resulted in masses of driving enjoyment.
-Introduced in 1984, the Mk2 GTI had one hell of an act to follow but turned out to be every bit as good to drive as its predecessor, better packaged, just as quick and with far more reassuring brakes.
+Introduced in 1984, the GTI Mk2 had one hell of an act to follow, but turned out to be every bit as good to drive as its predecessor, better packaged, just as quick and with far more reassuring brakes.
 If you want practicality, performance and strength in one affordable package, few cars can deliver like the Mk2 GTI.
-It is also less prone to rust than its predecessor, while the choice of both 8V and 16V engines means there is a model to cater for just about every taste.
+It is also far less prone to rust than its predecessor, while the choice of both 8V and 16V engines means there is a model to cater for just about every taste.